 It only takes 30 minutes from start to finish to get this stir fry recipe on the table.

-Special Tools and Ingredients Needed For This Chicken Stir Fry Recipe:
+Special Tools and Ingredients Needed For This Teriyaki Chicken Stir Fry Recipe:

 Sugar Free Honey Substitute: I like using Nature’s Hollow Sugar Free Honey Substitute for cooking.
 It’s a bit sticky and works like honey to thicken up and sweeten our healthy stir fry sauce.
 It’s made with xylitol and has great reviews on Amazon.
 You can order here through my affiliate link.